melbourne - school holidays spots - DRAFT

 Fairfield Park Boathouse Boating.
 Located just seven kilometres from the Melbourne CBD, Fairfield Boathouse is a picturesque, riverside spot offering traditional English boats and an historic tearooms in a stunning, inner-city bush setting.
 Enjoy boating with the family across the Yarra River on a hand-made Thames-replica rowing skiff!
 After a nice trip down the river, kids can enjoy feeding the resident (hungry) ducks, riding giraffes and fire trucks rides, eating scones & jam and a milkshake and looking out to the river.
 Our review here.

 Green Olive at Red Hill.
 Green Olive at Red Hill encourages kids to enjoy and learn from the surroundings of a real working farm on the Mornington Peninsula.
 The Green Olive Farm Kids school holiday programs give children the opportunity to meet farm animals, learn about where food comes from, plant seeds and create their artistic impressions of the farm while spending time outside in the fresh air and sunshine.
-This July be spoilt with a range of activities - pizza making fun, meet the animals, kids cupcake decorating and kids chicken workshop.
+These Spring holidays be spoilt with a range of activities - pizza making fun, meet the animals, kids cupcake decorating and pancake mania.
 Dates and prices vary.
 Find out about the Green Olive’s school holiday program here.
 Don’t forget to visit this family friendly winery.
 Green Olive at Red Hill has a playground, an outdoor in-ground trampoline, ducks by the lake to feed, a tapas style menu with kid friendly choices and drawing sheets with crayons.
-Monday 1st to Friday 5th July and Monday 8th to Friday 12th July 2019.
+Monday 23rd to Friday 27th Sep and Monday 30th Sep to Friday 4th Oct 2019.
 Read our review of Green Olive’s Kids Chicken Workshop and Green Olive’s working farm here.